Education and Schools in Mumbai

-ICSE is not "textbook oriented',' and has a wider outlook for the all-round development of students.
+ICSE is not textbook oriented, and has a wider outlook for the all-round development of students.
 The ICSE or CBSE syllabus focuses on practical application as well.
-English taught in ICSE is of world-class standard, and more importantly, this syllabus has world-wide recognition.
+English taught in ICSE is of a world-class standard and the syllabus has world-wide recognition.

 International schools in Mumbai

 Most expats prefer to send their children to international schools in Mumbai.
-These include those institutions that follow a home-country teaching curriculum and language, and also those bodies that offer an International Baccalaureate (IB) programme – as is the case with many private schools in India.
+These include institutions that follow a home-country teaching curriculum and language, and also those that offer an International Baccalaureate (IB) programme – as is the case with many private schools in India.
 International schools are a great option for expat parents who are working abroad only for a short period of time and would like their child to have as little trouble as possible acclimatising to their new environment.

 Expats should note that international schools are notorious for their high fees.
 Many parents are lucky enough to receive education allowances from their employer to help foot the bill, but if this is not the case, be mindful when negotiating a salary that a large chunk will need to go toward tuition.